 On April 11, 2020, the Canada Emergency Wage Subsidy was enacted, which provides a subsidy for each employee employed between March 15 to June 6, 2020.
-Subsequently, the Government of Canada extended CEWS to June 2021.
-The subsidy for the claim periods ending on July 4, 2020 is equal to 75% of an employee's weekly remuneration, up to a maximum of \$847 (in actual dollars) per week per employee and the subsidy rate varies, depending on the decline in revenue for subsequent claim periods.
+Subsequently, the Government of Canada extended CEWS to October 23, 2021 and on October 24, 2021, the CEWS was replaced with two new programs offering wage and rent support: i) the Tourism and Hospitality Recovery Program ("THRP") and ii) the Hardest-Hit Business Recovery Program.
+The subsidy varies depending on the decline in revenue for each claim period.
 A company, or a group of companies under common control, will become eligible for the program if they've experienced a reduction in revenue during the qualification period.